andreasdr/minitscript/README.md

-This is the home of the MiniScript language.
+This is the home of the MiniScript script language.
 This document and repository is WIP.
-Expect a BETA release around 2024-01-15.
+Expect a BETA release around 2024-01-20.

 # 1. Introduction